benjaminbergstein/cloud-development-environment/README.md

 ### Destroy the droplet and SSH key:

 ```
-make -C digital-ocean destroy
+make -C destroy
 ```

 ## Github access.

-To set up access to github repositories, simply copy your ssh private key to `digital-ocean/files/id_rsa`.
+To set up access to github repositories, simply copy your ssh private key to `digital-ocean/setup/files/id_rsa`.
 This file is gitignored to avoid committing this secret to the repository.

 If you do want to commit your ssh key to the repository, use [GPG](http://irtfweb.ifa.hawaii.edu/~lockhart/gpg/) to encrypt it.